ros2/rmw_cyclonedds/shared_memory_support.md

 ## Zero-Copy Publish-Subscribe Communication

 Whether true zero-copy publish subscribe communication via Shared Memory is possible depends on several factors.
-Here zero copy means no copy or serialization is performed.
+Here zero-copy means no copy or serialization is performed.

 1. Shared Memory has to be enabled in the configuration.
 2. The subscription has to be local on the same machine (i.e. same or different process, but no remote subscription).